- FindLaw /

 Check your business name with the Secretary of State Business Center business name availability search page to ensure that an existing business isn’t using that name.
 This search is just a preliminary step to the state filing.
 You still need to go through the registration process to get your name approved by the state.

 After you have decided on a name, submit the name to the Secretary of State.
-The name must contain "limited liability company" or one of its abbreviations, LLC or L.L.C.
-The name of the LLC cannot use any variation of the word "corporation."
+Under Ala.
+Code §10A-1-5.06 the name must contain “limited liability company” or one of its abbreviations, LLC or L.L.C.
+The name of the LLC cannot use any variation of the word “corporation.”
 It cannot use obscene language or claim a profession or business affiliation that does not exist.

 Reserve the Business Name

-Alabama law requires you to submit a Name Reservation Request Form for Domestic Entities to register your business name before submitting a certificate of formation.
-There is a $25 processing fee.
+Under Ala.
+Code §10A-1-5.11, you are required to submit a Name Reservation Request Form for Domestic Entities to register your business name before submitting a certificate of formation.
+There is a $25 processing fee if registering by mail.
 This registration reserves your name for up to one year with an option to renew.
 If you choose to reserve a name online, the state fee is $28.

 Name reservation does not guarantee that your name will be approved, but it keeps anyone else from using it for the time it takes to process your application.